Lady Fuchsia Groan: Early life and family

-Fuchsia is the first child of the Earl of Groan and his Countess; but the earldom of Groan and the family seat Gormenghast can only be inherited by a son.
-Consequently, Fuchsia has been largely ignored by both parents; and she spends most of her time with Nannie Slagg.
+The Earl of Groan and his Countess have a daughter, Fuchsia, but only a son can inherit the earldom and the family seat, Gormenghast.
+Consequently, Fuchsia has been largely ignored by both parents, and she spends most of her time with Nannie Slagg.
 While Fuchsia cares for Nannie Slagg deeply, she also delights in tormenting the old woman with childish antics and pranks.
 When Fuchsia is about fifteen, an heir-apparent is finally born.
 Like many firstborns, Fuchsia is angry that her parents are having another baby and determines to hate her brother or sister.
 After his naming ceremony, Fuchsia expresses delight that Titus was dropped on his head.
 Over time, however, the two grow very close.
 When Titus is twelve, he is imprisoned by his mother and his schoolmaster for repeated questioning and disobedience; and Fuchsia is the only one to visit or talk to him.